 The approaches seen in Nigeria and Georgia not only transform the lives of patients, their families and communities, but have broader societal benefits.
 By investing in a sustainable insurance model in Nigeria and Universal Health Coverage in Georgia, an investment is also being made in the physical and economic health of these countries.

 These projects would have not been possible without a collaborative effort.
 A deep exploration of the unique regional and local challenges, beyond our own area of expertise, has been key and this cannot be achieved in isolation.
-Developing sustainable cancer care models involves understanding barriers and limitations and then working to harness each stakeholder’s differing resources and capabilities to find long-term solutions.
+Developing sustainable cancer care models involves understanding the local landscape and then working to harness each stakeholder’s differing resources and capabilities to find long-term solutions.